labgem/PANORAMA/docs/user/projection.md

 New optimization that handles overlapping system units:

-- **Overlap Resolution**: When multiple units contain the same gene family, keeps only the unit with highest completeness
+- **Overlap Resolution**: When multiple units contain the same gene family, keeps only the unit with the highest completeness
 - **Overlapping Units Tracking**: Records information about filtered units in `overlapping_units` column
 - **System Elimination Options**: